Popular searches:

 David Pollock Ratings Summary

-The best episode written by David Pollock is "Goodbye, Farewell and Amen", rated 9.1/10 from 11 user votes.
-It was "directed by Alan Alda".
-"Goodbye, Farewell and Amen" aired on 2/28/1983 and is rated 0.4 point(s) higher than their second highest rated, "Pressure Points".
+"Goodbye, Farewell and Amen" is the best rated episode written by David Pollock.
+It scored 9.1/10 based on 11 votes.
+It was directed by Alan Alda.
+It aired on 2/28/1983 and is rated 0.4 points higher than their second-best episode, "Pressure Points".

 • Goodbye, Farewell and Amen